Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 In this post, we’ll be digging into a topic we covered briefly in that post: how to create a Lookalike Audience on Facebook.

-Lookalike Audiences are one of the best ways marketers can expand the reach of their ads and boost the ROI of their Facebook advertising efforts.
+This makes Lookalike Audiences one of the best ways marketers can expand the reach of their ads and boost the ROI of their Facebook advertising efforts.

 But what exactly is a Lookalike Audience?